feijoes/Study/Rust/rust_API/README.md

 ### PostApp_with_diesel

-Simple Post app with connection with postgres using diesel
+Simple Post app with connection with postgres using :
+🚀 Rocket
+⛽ Diesel
+🐘 Postgres
+🐳 Docker